edoreld/hesa-campaign/README.md

  Link: https://github.com/edoreld/hesa-campaign/blob/main/systems/herbalism.md

  # BG3 Weapon Rules

- Your weapons have special abilities
+ Your weapons have special abilities.

+ To use your weapon's new special abilities, make sure to unequip and re-equip them in Foundry.
+This should add the associated weapon actions to your character sheet.
+Then, you can use them as usual.

  Link: https://github.com/edoreld/hesa-campaign/blob/main/systems/weapon%20actions.md